astridlyre/dotfiles/README.md

 ## About Me

 I'm teaching myself how to code, and how to use Linux.
-I'm using Pop!
-OS, which is an easy entry into the Linux world, and offers a great tiling window manager experience without the setup of i3 or other such tools.
-Eventually, I plan to install a few other distributions of Linux to learn how to configure everything myself, but for the time being this set up is working for me.
-The priority is to learn the more important aspects first, such as coding and how computers work.
+I'm using Arch Linux, which is good entry into the Linux world, and offers a customizable experience.
+In the spirit of learning, I am using `bspwm` and other such tools to force me to configure things on my own.

 ## My Current Tools

-At the moment I'm using [Neovim](https://neovim.io/), but I have also been playing around with [SpaceVim](https://spacevim.org/).
-I use [Fish Shell](https://fishshell.com/), which while not POSIX compliant, is user friendly and easy to use.
-The terminal I use is [Kitty](https://sw.kovidgoyal.net/kitty/index.html), a GPU based terminal emulator.
+At the moment I'm using [Neovim](https://neovim.io/) for my text editor.
+Future goals include figuring out the built-in LSP.
+I use `bash` for my shell, and `alacritty` for my terminal emulator.
 I have spent a while learning JavaScript, along with web development.
 Some of the resources I've been using are:

 - [Full Stack Open](https://fullstackopen.com/), a free online course from the University of Helsinki.
 This course focused on React and Nodejs.
 - [JavaScript.info](https://javascript.info/), a free online JavaScript tutorial and reference.